lmcosta87/bc-qr-reader/README.md

 ## Demo

+See it live in this [Plunker](http://embed.plnkr.co/m9dtF9llcAw7eYE94b5k/preview).

-Follow the installation instructions above and open demo/index.html in a browser.
+Your browser won't permit using the camera when looking at a local file, so the following won't work: clone this repository, run `bower install` and open demo/index.html in a browser.

 ## Usage

 Include `dist/bc-qr-reader.js` as well as `bower_components/webcam-directive/app/scripts/webcam.js`.
-Add the `webcam` module to your application.
+Add the `webcam` and `bcQrReader` module to your application.

 ```html
 <bc-qr-reader